An Experienced Fort Lauderdale Premises Liability Lawyer Ready to Take on Complex Claims

 Dedicated support for individuals injured due to unsafe premises

 When property owners or managers fail to address the many issues that cause their premises to be unsafe, visitors can sustain a variety of serious injuries.
 If you suffer injury due to dangerous premises, do not discuss your injury with management or complete any forms or accident reports.
 Seek medical attention and then call the experienced Fort Lauderdale premises liability attorneys at Fazio DiSalvo & Abers, P.A.
 We have more than four decades of experience dealing with these legal challenges.
-Our board-certified trial lawyers know your rights and we are dedicated to helping you pursue the full compensation you deserve.
+Our board-certified trial lawyer know your rights and we are dedicated to helping you pursue the full compensation you deserve.

 There are many types of premises liability